Architecture of PowerShell Automation Platform

 - PSAdminCore: Core shared functions used across all scripts, including logging, credential management, and utility functions.

-- PSSoftwareManager: Manages software installation and updates.
+- PSSoftwareManager: Module for software installation and update management.

-- PSNetwork: Provides network-related functionality.
+- PSNetwork: Module for network-related functionality.

 Core Components